Bertucci v Secretary-General of the United Nations, 11th March 2011, OXIO 364

 United Nations Appeals Tribunal [UNAT]; United Nations [UN]

-- Immunity from jurisdiction — Adverse inference — Production of documents — Settlement of employment disputes — Statutory privilege/public interest
+- Immunity from jurisdiction — Settlement of employment disputes — Confidentiality and privilege — Evidence — Production of documents

 1. The right of the Executive Office of the Secretary-General (‘EOSG’) to withhold information from the tribunal on the ground of executive privilege.
 2. The scope of executive privilege of the EOSG.
 3. Sanctions available to the United Nations Dispute Tribunal and United Nations Appeals Tribunal in the event of a party’s refusal to comply with the Tribunal’s order.
 This headnote pertains to: Bertucci v Secretary-General of the United Nations , court decision relevant to the law of international organizations.
 Jump to full text The United Nations Appeals Tribunal...